rubiojr/boxgrinder-ubuntu-plugin/README.md

 The plugin requires Ubuntu-specific tools to create the appliance so it will only work with Ubuntu as the host OS.

-Boxgrinder can be easily installed in Ubuntu via rubygems.
+Boxgrinder can be easily installed in Ubuntu via packages in Ubuntu Precise, or via rubygems in Oneiric.

+## Installing in Ubuntu Precise (12.04)

+    sudo apt-add-repository ppa:rubiojr/boxgrinder-stable
+    sudo apt-get update
+    sudo apt-get install rubygems boxgrinder-build

+That's it, Boxgrinder is ready to be used.
+Get some Ubuntu appliance definitions from http://github.com/rubiojr/boxgrinder-appliances.

+## Installing in Ubuntu Oneiric (11.10)

-## Pre-requisites
+### Pre-requisites

 **Install libguestfs binary packages**